-For illustrative purposes, we’ll be using the Toyota Vios 1.3 Base M/T as our reference car throughout the article.
+For illustrative purposes, we’ll use the Toyota Vios 1.3 Base M/T as our reference car throughout the article.

-1. Monthly Auto Loan Amortization
+💸 Monthly Auto Loan Amortization

-You’ve paid the 20% down payment of your brand-new Toyota Vios 1.3 Base M/T. Let’s assume that you’ve also said yes to the 60-month amortization agreement.
-This means that you’ll need to pay PHP 12,167 every month for five years.
+You’ve paid the 20% down on your brand-new Toyota Vios.
+Let’s assume you’ve also agreed to the 60-month amortization agreement.
+This means you’ll need to pay ₱12,834 every month for five years.

 - The bank and car loan package that you pick